Armada boasts a deep pool of skiers, from park skiers to backcountry skiers. Founded

 91,300 yen

-The EDOLLO is the successor to the Aldente, Henrik Harlow's signature model, which was released in the 2014 season.
-EDOLLO comes from Henrik's nickname.
+EDOLLO is the successor to the "Aldente," Henrik Harlow's signature model that debuted in the 2014 season.
+EDOLLO is derived from Henrik's nickname.

-Henrik, originally from Sweden, is now one of the leading skaters for the Armada brand.
+Henrik, originally from Sweden, is now one of the leading skiers representing the Armada brand.

 What kind of skier is Henrik Harlow?